OWASP/ASVS/4.0/en/0x22-V14-Config.md

 ## 14.3 Hardened Configuration

-Configurations for production should be hardened to protect against common attacks, such as debug consoles, raise the bar for cross-site XSS and RFI attacks, and to eliminate trivial information discovery "vulnerabilities" that are the unwelcome hallmark of many penetration testing reports.
+Configurations for production should be hardened to protect against common attacks, such as debug consoles, raise the bar for cross-site scripting (XSS) and remote file inclusion (RFI) attacks, and to eliminate trivial information discovery "vulnerabilities" that are the unwelcome hallmark of many penetration testing reports.
 Many of these issues are rarely rated as a significant risk, but they are chained together with other vulnerabilities.
 If these issues are not present by default, it raises the bar before most attacks can succeed.

 | # | Description | L1 | L2 | L3 | CWE |
 | --- | --- | --- | --- | -- | -- |